JoeyDeVries/LearnOpenGL/README.md

 The CMakeLists.txt is not yet tested/finished for OS X; for more info see http://learnopengl.com/#!Code-repository

+THE CODE IS CURRENTLY BEING RE-WORKED FOR GLAD/STB_IMAGE.H AND MAINTAINABILITY, NOT EVERY SAMPLE CURRENTLY COMPILES.

 ## Windows building
 All relevant libraries are found in /libs and all DLLs found in /dlls (pre-)compiled for Windows.
 The CMake script knows where to find the libraries so just run CMake script and generate project of choice.